-My work yields shifted likenesses of structural objects, examining the distinctions between what it means “to make” and “to build”.
+My artwork presents shifted likenesses of structural objects, examining the distinctions between what it means “to make” and “to build”.
 Making often implies a lowered level of seriousness, functionality, or necessity in the produced item, while building is utilitarian and purposeful, yielding something greater than the sum of its parts.
-Borrowing from the languages of making, crafting, and building, my work prods at the traditionally gendered connotations of these distinct modes of production.
-My subject matter, material choices, and time intensive working processes expose the tension between the industrial and the individual and addresses conceptions of certainty, familiarity, stability, and labor.
+Borrowing from the languages of both making and building, my work prods at the traditionally gendered connotations of these distinct modes of production and their assumed inherent value (whether monetary, cultural, or social).